zhibailin/social_web/social_web_note.md

 1. define the `Image` model
 2. create an initial migration: `python manage.py makemigrations images`
 3. apply the migration (synce `Image` model to the database): `python manage.py migrate images`
+### Registering the image model in the administration site